-January 15, 1919 is a date which will forever live in infamy for the residents of Boston, Massachusetts.
-It was an unseasonably warm day and witnesses in the area recalled hearing shots like gunfire just after noon.
+Jan.
+15, 1919 is a date that will forever live in infamy for the residents of Boston, Massachusetts.
+It was an unseasonably warm day, and witnesses in the area recalled hearing shots like gunfire just after noon.
 All of a sudden, a 2.3-million-gallon wave of molasses flooded down Commercial Street in the city's North End.
 After the sticky deluge subsided, property was severely damaged, 21 people died and 150 bystanders were injured.

 How could what became known as the Boston Molasses Flood happen?

 The Purity Distilling Company was a manufacturer of rum and industrial alcohol in Boston's North End.
 In 1915 they had erected a massive steel tank, 52 feet (15.9 meters) tall, 90 feet (27.4 meters) across, and able to hold 2.5 million gallons (9.5 million liters) of molasses, which was a prime ingredient for their enterprise.
 Later investigation found that the tank wasn't structurally sound to begin with — in fact, it had even been quickly painted brown to hide the fact that it leaked molasses constantly.

 Just before the disaster, the tank had been filled close to capacity with a recent shipment of molasses.
 Then, on Jan.
 15, 1919, just a year before Prohibition would go into effect, the tank ruptured.

 Initial reports suggested that anarchists might have blown the massive tank owned by the Purity Distilling Company.
 The Jan.
 16 edition of "The Boston Globe" suggested that an internal explosion could have been the culprit.
 But the reason for the tank's explosion was much more insidious: reckless craftsmanship.
 With little in the way of regulation at the time, the Purity Distilling Company tossed together its molasses tank without the benefit of anyone qualified to design so massive a tank.